Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Accuracy

 \section{Accuracy}

-In this section, we present the convergence of errors, by solving the Euler equations of gas dynamics.
-The norm of the error for all the convergence studies is computed as follows,
+In this section, we present the convergence of errors by solving the Euler equations of gas dynamics.
+We first extract the 1D profile of a physical quantity from the 2D (or 3D) grid and then the norm of the error for all the convergence studies can be computed as follows,

 where $E_i^0$, $E_i^f$ are the exact reference and the numerical solutions as a function of grid resolution and $NG$ is the number of grid points.

 After computing the norms of the errors, we obtain the experimental order of convergence $(EOC)$ using the formula,